Eliegautie/Forecasting-models/README.md

 # AR Model : AutoRegressive

--The AR model is simply an extension of the random walk that includes terms further back in time.
+- The AR model is simply an extension of the random walk that includes terms further back in time.
 **The structure of the model is linear, that is the model depends linearly on the previous terms, with coefficients for each term**.
 This is where the "regressive" comes from in "autoregressive".
 It is essentially a regression model where the previous terms are the predictors.

 - the mean of a AR(p) process is 0